pepeprivatecoin/pepeprivate/README.md

 to add a rule to allow this connection too, in addition to telling torsocks to allow inbound connections.
 Full example:

-`$ sudo iptables -I OUTPUT 2 -p tcp -d 127.0.0.1 -m tcp --dport 19994 -j ACCEPT` `$ DNS_PUBLIC=tcp torsocks ./morelod --p2p-bind-ip 127.0.0.1 --no-igd --rpc-bind-ip 127.0.0.1 \
+`$ sudo iptables -I OUTPUT 2 -p tcp -d 127.0.0.1 -m tcp --dport 18994 -j ACCEPT` `$ DNS_PUBLIC=tcp torsocks ./pepeprivated --p2p-bind-ip 127.0.0.1 --no-igd --rpc-bind-ip 127.0.0.1 \
         --data-dir /home/amnesia/Persistent/your/directory/to/the/blockchain`
 ## Debugging

-This section contains general instructions for debugging failed installs or problems encountered with Morelo.
+This section contains general instructions for debugging failed installs or problems encountered with Pepeprivate.
 First ensure you are running the latest version built from the Github repository.

 ### Obtaining stack traces and core dumps on Unix systems